Kate Marlowe: Marriage

 On June 29, 1977, she married Robert "Lonnie" Barnes, an inmate at San Quentin Prison.
 This marked one of the earliest known marriages involving a transgender person within the California prison system.

 Literary and theatrical work

 Mr. Madam

 In 1964, Marlowe published Mr. Madam: Confessions of a Male Madam, an autobiographical account of her life in the drag and sex work scenes.
-The book achieved cult status and contributed to his public persona.
+The book achieved cult status and contributed to her public persona.

 Make Me Gorgeous!

 In 2022, a stage play based on Marlowe's life, originally titled Mr. Madam, premiered in Portland.
 It was later adapted as Make Me Gorgeous! and opened Off-Broadway at Playhouse 46 in New York City in November 2023, receiving favorable reviews.

 Legacy

 Marlowe's life as a gender-nonconforming entertainer, author, and activist positioned her as a pioneer in LGBTQ+ history.
 Her story continues to be revisited and honored through books, theatre, and academic work.